 The SMP protocol is intended to discover the capabilities of Participant in a network of entities.
 It allows Participants and/or their Access Points in the network to find the technical endpoints of their trading partners.
 In the four corner architecture the technical endpoint, the so-called Access Point, can be provided to the Participant as a service by a separate entity.

 In such a 4-cornered network, the discovery process is often a two-step process that starts with the lookup of the SMP that holds the service meta-data information about a Participant in the network.
-Each Participant is registered with one and only one Service Metadata Publisher.
-This lookup can performed by the client using the Business Document Metadata Service Location protocol [BDXL].
+Each Participant is registered with one and only one Service Metadata Publisher within a network.
+This lookup can be performed by the client using the Business Document Metadata Service Location protocol [BDXL].

 After retrieving the location of the SMP the client can then retrieve the metadata associated with the Participant.
 This metadata includes the information necessary to transmit the message to the recipient’s network endpoint.